How to Get From Moalboal to Siquijor

 Step 1: Moalboal to Liloan Port by Bus

-Same with the first option, you’ll need to head out from Panagsama Beach to Moalboal town centre.
-At the main road, hail a bus going to Bato Terminal.
-From here, you can get a tricycle to Liloan Port.
+First, you'll need to head out from Panagsama Beach to the Moalboal town centre by tricycle or motorbike.
+From the main road, you can catch a bus heading to Bato Terminal.
+And then, take a tricycle to Liloan Port.

 Step 2: Liloan to Siquijor by Ferry

 Maayo Shipping operates the only ferry that goes straight from Liloan to Siquijor.
-This ferry is available 4x a week on Tuesday, Thursday, Saturday, and Sunday.
+It runs six times a week, from Tuesday to Sunday.

 The ferry departs from Liloan Port in Santander, Cebu’s southernmost town.

 The arrival port is Larena on Siquijor Island.
-You can arrange a pick-up beforehand from your hotel, but there are also a lot of tricycles waiting for passengers at the port.
-You can rent a tricycle from Larena to the main tourist area of San Juan for about 500 PHP ($8.50).
+You can arrange a pickup beforehand from your hotel, but there are also a lot of tricycles waiting for passengers at the port.
+You can rent a tricycle from Larena to the main tourist area of San Juan for about 500 PHP ($8.10).

 Our favourite places to stay in Siquijor